rhythmmec/bcongdon.github.io/_posts/2016-04-11-(Belated)-Hello-World!.markdown

 tags:       meta
 ---

 Until this point, I don't think I've really stated the intent / purpose of this blog.
-I'll try not to philosophize too much on this point, but I think it would be interesting to record my intentions going into this writing project.
+I'll try not to philosophize too much on this point, but I think it would be interesting to record my intentions going into this writing project.<!--break-->

 When I was in High School, I did a *lot* of writing.
 Between papers, annotated study guides, and various other projects I was probably writing a good ~1-3k words a week.
 And I like writing.
 I'm not particularly accomplished or adept in my composition skills, but I do have a fondness for it that I missed when I moved up to College.